neurobin/StackScripts/jlfun/README.md

 This script does not do anything on its own.
 Does not deploy directly.

-This is a collection of useful bash functions to be included in other bash StackScripts with a "source <ssinclude StackScriptID=182722>" line.
+This is a collection of useful bash functions to be included in other bash StackScripts with a `source <ssinclude StackScriptID=182722>` line.

 A tiny (experimental) effort is made to support different distros: Debian, Ubuntu, Archlinux, Gentoo, Fedora, Centos, Slackware